Foeniculum vulgare, commonly known as fennel, is a flavorful culinary herb and medicinal plant.

 Aside from its many culinary uses, fennel and its seeds offer a wide array of health benefits and may provide antioxidant, anti-inflammatory, and antibacterial effects.

-Here are 10 benefits of fennel and fennel seeds, based on science.
+Here are 10 benefits of fennel and fennel seeds, all based on science.

 Both fennel and its seeds are packed with nutrients.
 Here’s the nutrition for 1 cup (87 grams) of raw fennel bulb and 1 tablespoon (6 grams) of dried fennel seeds (